EPSB.ca » Programming

 All Edmonton Public Schools programming is based on curriculum determined by Alberta Education.
 Each of our schools teaches the curriculum through regular, alternative or special education programming.

-The Alternative Programs Handbook is a resource for parents and parent societies who are interested in beginning an alternative program or who work with the District’s existing alternative programs.
+The Alternative Programs Handbook is a resource for parents and parent societies who are interested in beginning an alternative program or who work with the Division’s existing alternative programs.

 Even though most of our schools offer regular programming, no two are quite the same.